scriptype/salinger/README.md

 ## Motivation

-Npm run scripts are a great way to organize the build scripts of a Node.js project, but after spending some time with them, chances are the `package.json` will end up looking like a mess.
-Wish we had more space and structure for our run scripts, to write them with full enjoyment.
-Having to write long-ish shell scripts as one-liners doesn't feel particularly great (or, is it just me?).
-Here are some common issues with writing npm scripts:
+After spending some time with npm scripts, problems arise:
- - It's unpleasant reading several long lines of CLI code in the `package.json`.
+ - It's unpleasant reading and writing several long lines of CLI code in the `package.json`.
 Not eye candy, at best.
- - Sometimes you _may_ want to use the programmatic API of a tool for a given task.
-Well, you can't do that in `package.json` without:
-   - a) Writing the js code in one line, with full of backslashes, as a parameter to `node -e`
-   - b) Creating a separate file for the script and referencing it from the related npm script, which breaks the integrity of script definitions.
-Some scripts live in their own module while others are directly written inside the `package.json`.
  - A json file is apparently not the most comfortable place to write the whole script contents in it.
-Its syntax rules are prohibitive against writing complex code in it.
+Its syntax rules are prohibitive against writing any complex code in it.
- - Creating and using variables is counterintuitive.
+ - The way of creating and using variables is counterintuitive.
- - Use [Makefile](https://github.com/scriptype/Makefile-for-the-Front-End) to have more space, freedom and organization?
-It's all sweet until you think "[well, this task better be written with Node.js](https://github.com/scriptype/Makefile-for-the-Front-End/blob/master/Makefile#L112)", which takes you to the point _b)_ above.
-Also, the resources for learning Make will be mostly some old-style stuff that targets C developers.
+ - We can't use the programmatic API of a tool in `package.json` without:
+   - a) Writing the js code in one line as a parameter to `node -e` (full of backslashes).
+   - b) Creating a separate file for it, which breaks the integrity of script definitions.
+We have to organize these separate scripts somehow.

 ## What Salinger offers
  - A well structured build environment.
- - Scripts can be written in any of these: `Unix Shell`, `JavaScript`, `Python`, `Ruby`, `Perl`, `Lua`.
+ - Write scripts in any of these: `Unix Shell`, `JavaScript`, `Python`, `Ruby`, `Perl`, `Lua`.
  - Use CLI or programmatic API for a given task, whatever suits your needs better.
- - Intuitive ways to inject variables to the scripts.
+ - Easily inject variables to the scripts.
  - No ecosystem of plugins to adapt to.
 Use the core packages.
  - A compact package.json
  - Chaining mechanism via promises between the scripts.